rehkad/CivicAI/README.md

 configuration installs `python3` and `pip`, letting you run the application without manual setup.
 After the environment loads, execute `./setup.sh` to install all Python dependencies.
-When the `wheels/` directory is present the script installs from those prebuilt wheels so a network connection is unnecessary.
+When the `wheels/` directory contains wheel files the script installs from those prebuilt wheels, so a network connection is unnecessary.